lamhq/tech-notes/pages/software-engineering/design/ood/design-patterns/abstract-factory.md

 A ingredient family consists of one dough, one sauce, one cheese, veggies, a pepperoni, a clam.

-Now we’re going to build a factory to create our ingredients; the factory will be responsible for creating each ingredient in the ingredient family.
+Now we're going to build a factory to create our ingredients; the factory will be responsible for creating each ingredient in the ingredient family.

 In other words, the factory will need to create dough, sauce, cheese, and so on...

-Let’s start by defining an interface for the factory that is going to create all our ingredients:
+Let's start by defining an interface for the factory that is going to create all our ingredients:

 ```ts
 interface PizzaIngredientFactory {